Law of the wall in an unstably stratified turbulent channel flow: Modification of the law of the wall by buoyancy

 holds (quantities have been expressed in wall units $U^+ \equiv U/\ut$ and $y^+ \equiv y/\delta$, with $\delta = \nu/\ut$).
 In equation (\ref{eq:tLog-Law}), $\kappa$ is the von K\'arm\'an constant, $B$ is an integration constant and $\kappa_C$ is given by

 $C_S$ is a phenomenological parameter.
-All profiles in Figure \ref{Fig:vel-log-law} agree with our predictions: all curves collapse on the function $U^+=y^+$ for $y^+ < 10$ (dashed lines) while in the logarithmic layer they can be fitted with equation (\ref{eq:tLog-Law}) (dash-dotted lines), whose derivation is detailed in what follows.\\
+All profiles in figure \ref{Fig:vel-log-law} agree reasonably, within error bars, with our predictions: the data collapse on the function $U^+=y^+$ for $y^+ < 10$ (dashed lines) while in the logarithmic layer they can be fitted with equation (\ref{eq:tLog-Law}) (dash-dotted lines), whose derivation is detailed in what follows.\\ Applying the Reynolds decomposition $\bm{u}(\bm{x},t)=U(y) \hat{x} + \tilde{\bm{u}}(\bm{x},t)$ for the velocity field and averaging the Navier-Stokes equation for the $\hat{x}$ velocity component, we get, upon integration in $y$, an exact relation \citep{Pope} between the mean shear $S(y) = dU(y)/dy$ and the Reynolds stress $\tau_{xy} (y) = -\overline{\tilde{u}_x \tilde{u}_y}$ namely: